RipleyHyena/Snowfall/README.md

 # Snowfall
 Requiem Lite for those that don't have much time to play.
-Focus is on immersion and roleplaying without tedious micromanagement or silly powers/menuing.
+Focus is on immersion and roleplaying without tedious micromanagement or silly menuing.

 ![image](placeholder)